AindreaAjax/ML_Introduction/Statistics/Theory/04_Probability.md

 There will always be some intersection between two independent events.
 And for independent events $A$ and $B$, $$P(A\ |\ B) = P(A)$$

 Two events are dependent if knowing that one occurs changes the probability that the other one occurs.
-For example, getting a 6 on the first roll completely eliminates the possibility of getting a 3 on that roll.
+For example, getting a 6 on the first roll completely eliminates the possibility of getting a 3 on that same roll.

 Mutually exclusive events are the most extreme example of dependent events.